Enemy at the Door: Reception

 The review on the Screenonline website by Sergio Angelini describes Enemy at the Door as featuring "stories and characters that explore the complex issues of alienation and wartime collaboration in a multi-faceted and surprisingly subtle fashion."
 However, "[W]hile striving for a sense of day-to-day reality, the series was shown well before the 9 o'clock watershed, consequently holding back from showing too much of the grim reality of the situation."

-The series was re-broadcast in the UK by Talking Pictures TV from September 2020.
+West Germany was among the countries that purchased Enemy at the Door for broadcast.
+The series was rebroadcast in the UK by Talking Pictures TV from September 2020 and on the same channel in May 2024.